Pat Harvey

-Pat Harvey is an American broadcast journalist.
-She joined KCAL 9 in Los Angeles in 1989, and in 2010 began co-anchoring for KCAL sister station KCBS news at 5, 6 & 11PM.
+Pat Harvey (born November 13, 1955) is an American broadcast journalist.
+She joined KCAL 9 in Los Angeles in 1989, and in 2010 began co-anchoring for KCAL sister station KCBS news at 5, 6 & 11 PM.
 She is the longest-running anchor in prime time at one station in Los Angeles.
-For her 20th anniversary, the city of Los Angeles and Los Angeles County Board of Supervisors declared Oct.
-30, 2009, Pat Harvey Day.
-In June, 2015 Harvey received the LA Area Emmy's Governor's Award.
-In 2012, Pat was inducted into the National Association of Black Journalists Hall of Fame at the Newseum in Washington, D.C.
+For her 20th anniversary, the city of Los Angeles and Los Angeles County Board of Supervisors declared October 30, 2009, Pat Harvey Day.
+In June 2015 Harvey received the LA Area Emmy's Governor's Award.
+In 2012, Harvey was inducted into the National Association of Black Journalists Hall of Fame at the Newseum in Washington, D.C.